315+ Telescopes Ranked

 The C6R fits into a pair of adjustable tube rings that are bolted to a Vixen-style dovetail rail.
 This makes it possible to attach it to a mount.
 You could replace the Vixen rail with a CGE-style rail if you wish for a slightly stiffer connection to the Advanced VX mount.

 Celestron provides their standard 1.25” prism star diagonal with the C6R, which works fairly well and yields sharp images.
-The provided finder scope is a standard 9×50 unit with an upside-down 5-degree true field, arguably overkill for the task of merely aligning the Advanced VX GoTo mount but nice to have regardless (and without the worry of accidentally leaving a switch on and running down a battery).
+The provided finder scope is a standard 9×50 unit with an upside-down 5-degree true field of view, arguably overkill for the task of merely aligning the Advanced VX GoTo mount but nice to have regardless (and without the worry of accidentally leaving a switch on and running down the battery).

 The Advanced VX Equatorial Mount

-After you set up the tripod and balance the tube by sliding it in its cradle and adjusting your counterweights, you’ll need to polar align the Advanced VX, which requires the purchase of an additional polar alignment scope or attempting to use Celestron’s All-Star Polar Align.
-With smaller telescopes, you can get away with an imprecise polar alignment by sighting through the empty hole in the VX mount’s polar axis, but the C6R is big enough that a precise polar alignment will save a lot of frustration.
+After I set up the tripod and balance the tube by sliding it in its cradle and adjusting my counterweights, I need to polar align the Advanced VX.
+For this, you might need to purchase an additional polar alignment scope or attempt to use Celestron’s All-Star Polar Align.
+With smaller telescopes, you can get away with an imprecise polar alignment by sighting through the empty hole in the VX mount’s polar axis, but the C6R is big enough that a precise polar alignment saves a lot of frustration.

 Should I buy a Used Celestron Advanced VX 6″ Refractor?